 Producer Prices Change in Ghana averaged 15.80 percent from 2009 until 2022, reaching an all time high of 78.10 percent in November of 2022 and a record low of 2.00 percent in July of 2017.
 This page provides the latest reported value for - Ghana Producer Prices Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Ghana Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

-Producer Prices Change in Ghana is expected to be 6.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Ghana to stand at 7.00 in 12 months time.
-In the long-term, the Ghana Producer Prices Change is projected to trend around 5.20 percent in 2020, according to our econometric models.
+Producer Prices Change in Ghana is expected to be 25.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Ghana Producer Prices Change is projected to trend around 8.00 percent in 2024 and 7.00 percent in 2025, according to our econometric models.